 Disadvantages of Active Investing

 Unlike the "set it and forget it" system of passive index fund investing, you need to look at price targets.
 Maybe you're waiting for a stock under pressure to dip to the point where it's a bargain.
 Maybe you've found a turnaround play that'll hit a threshold at which you want to sell it.
-You need to spend some time paying attention, but it doesn't have to be a lot.
+You need to have a strategy and pay attention.

 Finally, there are a lot of options for your money.
 You could analyze tens of thousands of stocks without even dipping your toe in the ETF market or looking at REITs or bonds or derivatives or options.
-Obviously you need some way to narrow the field down, but with a little bit of guidance, you can find sufficient opportunities of interest without chasing down every possible lead.
+Obviously you need to narrow the field somehow, but with a little bit of guidance, you can find sufficient opportunities of interest without chasing down every possible lead.

 Should Value Investors Practice Active Investing?

 The question almost answers itself.
-If, as value investors believe, the market occasionally has inefficiencies where the current price of stocks may not truly reflect the underlying value of the business, the opportunity exists to buy great businesses at good prices.
-Whether you hold them forever (a passive-active investment strategy) or hold them until they've made sufficient money that you prefer to invest it in other undervalued businesses (an active-active strategy), value investing assumes that you're actively looking for ways to make your money work for you.
+If, as value investors believe, the market occasionally has inefficiencies where the current price of stocks may not truly reflect the underlying value of the business, you'll have the opportunity to buy great businesses at good prices.
+Whether you hold them forever (a passive-active investment strategy) or hold them until they've made sufficient money that you prefer to invest it in other undervalued businesses (an active-active strategy), value investing works when you look for ways to make your money work for you.

 There's no strict schedule; you can be a fantastic value investor making the right trade only once a decade, if you want.
-Yet by committing to spending a little bit of time educating yourself about good stocks and looking for bargains, you've already taken an important step toward managing your own money and putting it to work as you see fit.
+By committing to educating yourself about good stocks and looking for bargains, you've already taken an important step toward managing your own money and putting it to work as you see fit.

 ← What is Passive Investing? | What is Self-Directed Investing?→